Osborne reaches deal on spending cuts

 LONDON Chancellor George Osborne completed talks on Sunday with government departments aimed at securing spending cuts worth 11.5 billion pounds in 2015-16 to help reduce the country's budget deficit, the Treasury said.

-The Treasury said it had reached agreement with all departments, three days before Osborne is due to publish details of their spending limits on June 26.
+The finance ministry said it had reached agreement with all departments, three days before Osborne is due to publish details of their spending limits on June 26.

 The talks to find spending cuts starting in 2015 - when voters go to the polls - posed a political headache for Osborne, particularly over the sensitive defence budget and a business department under pressure to do more to revive the economy.